Professional resin flooring specialists install durable, safe, protective surfaces in commercial buildings and environments.

-BCITO manages resin flooring apprenticeships.
-In your apprenticeship you will be working towards the National Certificate in Flooring (Resin Flooring Application) Level 4.
+BCITO Te Pūkenga manages resin flooring apprenticeships.
+In your apprenticeship you will be working towards the New Zealand Certificate in Resin Flooring Application Level 4.

-You’ll work under an experienced resin flooring professional who'll provide on-job coaching and support throughout your apprenticeship.
-You'll also receive the guidance of a BCITO training advisor.
+You’ll work under an experienced resin flooring professional who'll provide on-job coaching and tautoko throughout your apprenticeship.
+You'll also receive the guidance of a BCITO Te Pūkenga training advisor.